suterma/bulma-print/README.md

 ### Page breaks

 Print media has the additional concept of pages.
-The page breaks can be controlled and specifically set, for example you can add `has-page-break-before` to break before `h1` elements, produce a more expected layout on print media.
+The page breaks can be controlled and specifically set, for example you can add `has-page-break-before` on `h1` elements, to add a page break beforehand, to produce a more expected layout on print media.
 Also, for enumerations like lists or with tables, you might want to keep these on the same page, and can thus use `is-together-print` on the outermost element, like `ul` or `table`.

 ### Responsive size